 I’ve never been one to mix relaxation and competition, save the occasional light wager on the golf course or besting another guy to a random buoy or back to the yacht club bar.
 I get it though.
-In March, I spent a week at the St. Barth’s Bucket, a superyacht sailing regatta in the Caribbean (see story this issue).
+A few years back, I spent a week at the St. Barth’s Bucket, a superyacht sailing regatta in the Caribbean.
 I sailed on three distinctly cruisy boats—96-foot (29.2-meter) S&S/Derecktor Altair, 169-foot Dykstra/Royal Huisman Meteor and 184-foot (56-meter) Holland/Perini Navi Zenji.
 I found their owners, who were, save one, primarily cruisers and pretty much engaged in the racing (two of them had paid professionals flown in for the event), which was kind of cool.
 While I wasn’t at the wheel, or even pulling strings, my latent competitive side emerged and I found myself tracking the competition in our classes.

 For all the fun that was, the best part was scanning the horizon for the big classics and faux classics such as Adela and Elena of London as they wound through their labored tacks looking every bit like yacht racing in the days before modern maxis and hyper-cats capable of highway speeds.
 To be sure, all the owners were doing their best to win, but the whole thing still had a relaxed vibe.
 The Bucket’s mantra always has been “Win the Party.”
 That’s more my game.